 How To Get To Matala Beach

-Matala is about a one-hour drive from Heraklion, but if you don’t have your car, you can also take the local bus from Heraklion city to visit the beach.
+Matala is about a one-hour drive from Heraklion; if you don’t have a car, take the local bus from Heraklion city.

 Best Hotels in Matala Beach